A Generic Ancestry.com Family Tree (source: Ancesty.com Home)

 Think about taking a break from new genealogical research.
 Respectfully, go back and review what already exists in your family tree(s).
 A re-evaluation of cited sources should be a major focus of the proposed family tree review.
 The frequency of error in public family trees is truly amazing, and this is particularly true with Ancestry.com public trees.
 Red flag questions should be considered where family tree profiles are based on other Ancestry.com family tree(s).
 Ancestry.com family trees are certainly not primary sources and frequently not even reliable secondary sources.
 At best, consider using data in public Ancestry.com family trees only where solid primary and/or several reliable secondary sources also are discovered.
 Of course, most veteran family genealogists likely hold a shortlist of very reliable family tree owners whose research they trust without much question.

 So here's a challenge to veteran family genealogists.
-In the course of your research, search out and investigate cases where Ancestry "hints" are single-sourced to other Ancestry-based family trees or simultaneously backed by shaky secondary sources.
+In the course of your research, search out and investigate cases where Ancestry "hints" are single-sourced only to other Ancestry-based family trees and/or simultaneously backed by shaky secondary sources.
 Report these genealogy dangers to Ancestry.com management.
 The growing problem of misinformation caused and fostered by Ancestry.com management needs to be and should be arrested.